jvivian/gene-outlier-detection/README.md

 - `--num-backgrounds`
     - Maximum number of background categorical groups to include in the model training.
 Model will run, starting with one background dataset, and iteratively adding more until the p-values converge or `num-backgrounds` is met.
 - `--max-genes`
     - Maximum number of genes to run.
-I.e. if a gene list is provided, how many additional genes using ANOVA.
-Useful for improving beta coefficients if gene list does not contain enough tissue-specific genes.
-It is recommended to run the model with `max-genes` set to a minimum of 10-20 more genes than exist in the `--gene-list`.
+If a gene list is provided, 30% additional genes are added for model calibration via SelectKBest, capped by this parameter.
+Defaults to 200 genes as expected gene lists are between ~30-100.
 - `--pval-convergence-cutoff`
     - P-value Pearson correlation cutoff to stop adding additional background datasets.
 - `--num-training-genes`gi